First sergeant: United States Marine Corps

 In the United States Marine Corps, first sergeant (abbreviated 1stSgt) is a permanent rank and ranks above gunnery sergeant and below sergeant major and master gunnery sergeant.
 It is equal in grade to master sergeant (E8), although the two ranks have different responsibilities.
 A first sergeant has command leadership responsibilities and serves as the senior enlisted adviser to the commander at the company, battery or detachment level, while master sergeants have technical responsibilities within their respective occupational fields, and serve important leadership roles within various company or battery sections.
 Master sergeants may also perform staff functions at the battalion/squadron level or above.
 Unlike first sergeants and master sergeants in the U.S. Army, no lateral movement is possible between the two ranks in the Marine Corps; they are permanent appointments and require a change in occupational specialty.
+This was true until January 2026, when the USMC transitioned nine master sergeants to first sergeant in an E-8 redesignation program in both the active and reserve forces.
+The E-8 redesignation program involves training to ensure that new first sergeants are capable of leading larger groups of Marines and advocating for them, while maintaining discipline and military conduct.
+The USMC has announced that in 2027 they plan to pilot a program to allow first sergeants to transition to master sergeant for greater flexibility.

-Rather, gunnery sergeants elect a preference on their fitness reports, which are considered before promotion.
+In general, gunnery sergeants (E-7) elect a preference on their fitness reports, which are considered before promotion.
 Ultimately, those selected for either rank are appointed based on suitability, previous duty assignments, and the needs of the Marine Corps.
 Later in their careers, first sergeants are eligible to be considered for promotion to sergeant major, while master sergeants can be promoted to master gunnery sergeant.

 The grade of first sergeant initially appeared in the Marine Corps in 1833, when Congress created the ranks of "first sergeant of the guard at sea" and "orderly sergeant of the post" (of which 30 billets for the rank were established).
 In 1872, the Corps replaced the title of orderly sergeant with the rank of first sergeant.
-The rank of first sergeant was another casualty of the rank realignment of 1947.
+The rank of first sergeant was a casualty of the rank realignment of 1947.
 It was reestablished in 1955.